Rich-Harris/shimport/README.md

 ## Is it fast?

 Blazingly.
-The code transformation is fast enough that you probalby don't need to worry about it, unless you're shipping far too much JavaScript in the first place.
+The code transformation is fast enough that you probably don't need to worry about it, unless you're shipping far too much JavaScript in the first place.

 A future version of Shimport may use web workers to do the transformation off the main thread.